Kool-Aid Man: In popular culture

 American artist David Hammons used Kool-Aid and incorporated a stamp of the Kool-Aid Man for a piece that hung in the Museum of Modern Art in New York City.

 The Kool-Aid Man is a recurring character on the animated series Family Guy.

-In May 2016, the Kool-Aid Man appeared in a television commercial for the American insurance company Progressive, voiced again by Brock Powell.
+He is also a playable character in Family Guy: The Quest for Stuff.

 In December 2018, the Kool-Aid Man appeared with rapper Lil Jon in his Christmas song "All I Really Want for Christmas".
-As of April 2024, the video has more than million views.
-Critical reception was positive.
-Fast Company called it "epic and bonkers".
-Entertainment Weekly said: "Lil Jon has given us all a true gift".
 Billboard named it "the greatest Christmas song of all time".
-The Houston Chronicle called it a must-see.

 In a Super Bowl LIV commercial in 2020, Kool-Aid Man, alongside Mr. Clean, appeared in a commercial for fellow Kraft Heinz product Planters, shown as an attendee of the funeral of Mr. Peanut.
-His tears end up causing a new, baby Mr. Peanut to grow from the ground.

-In January 2024, Bring Me the Horizon released the single "Kool-Aid".
-An edited depiction of the Kool-Aid Man appears as the cover art for the single.

-In February 2025, Instacart had a commercial played at Super Bowl LIX that featured the Kool-Aid Man and other mascots such as Mr. Clean, Chester Cheetah, Pillsbury Doughboy, Isaiah Mustafa and more running to a house which later at the end being turned into the mascots products.

-In 2025, in the first season of the Seth Rogen comedy series The Studio, a Kool-Aid movie is the main turningpoint of the whole season, where it also deals with expectations and the making of such a movie where even the concerns over ethnic stereotypes cause problems for the team at Continental Studios when it comes to casting the Kool-Aid Man.

 Reception

 Time magazine included the Kool-Aid Man on a list of the "Top 10 Creepiest Product Mascots", saying: "Our biggest gripe with Kool-Aid Man: Why did he have to cause such a mess every time he entered the scene?"